 Originally used for mules pulling canal boats, the Ohio & Erie Canal Towpath Trail is now the key walking, running, and biking route through the Ohio & Erie Canalway National Heritage Area.

-Currently spanning 90 miles long across four counties, the Towpath Trail is estimated to be 101 miles when complete.
+Currently spanning 90 continuous miles long across four counties, the Towpath Trail is estimated to be 101 miles when complete.
 The trail follows closely, though not entirely, along the original route of the Ohio & Erie Canal and provides natural, cultural, historical, and recreational opportunities throughout.

 The Ohio & Erie Canalway Coalition supports the development of the Towpath Trail in Summit, Stark, and Tuscarawas Counties, with sister organization Canalway Partners leading efforts in Cuyahoga County.
 Development of the Towpath Trail is expected to be complete by 2025.
 Currently, nine miles of the Towpath Trail remain to be built on the southern end of the Towpath Trail.